bergziege/MSFS-Toolbar-Generator/index.md

 _Packagetool parameters_: After "Create" this field will show the parameters used to call the package tool to build the toolbar.
 You may correct them now, but at your own responsibility!

 **_Pack_**: Calls the package tool, waits for it to compile, copies the build artifacts to their respective places and creates a layout.json file

+The "Pack" may take a while as the package tool does some magic in the background.
+You are good as long as the application does not close.
+The operation is finished when the progress bar disapears.

 ### Link the toolbar to a website